orchest/orchest/docs/source/user_guide/experiments.rst

 Concepts
 --------
 ..
+TODO(yannick)
    For reproducibility we make a full snapshot by copying the project directory.
 So make sure to put data in `/data` or some other data source, otherwise it will be copied for experiments.

 Coming soon!